What is an Employee Code of Conduct?

 - Giving, Accepting, and Soliciting Gifts and Entertainment

 - Environmental Practices and Protection

 - Advertising, Sales, and Marketing

 - Vendor Confidentiality

 - Resources for Obtaining Guidance

 - Incident Handling and Investigation

 - Personal Responsibility Statement

 Your Employee Code of Conduct program can be as simple as a one page responsibility statement for a small company to an entire governance program.
-It is in the best interest of your company and its stakeholders that you adopt and implement a Business Code of Conduct to help ensure compliance with applicable standards, laws and regulations.
+It is in the best interest of your company and its stakeholders that you adopt and implement a Business Code of Conduct within your employee handbook to help ensure compliance with applicable standards, laws and regulations.